 The answer to this complex question is likely determined on a case-by-case basis.
 Below, learn more about this issue and why you should consider speaking with a licensed attorney for assistance after a work injury.

-At Jay Trucks and Associates, there is no cost or obligation for an initial consultation to find out how we may be able to help you.
+At Jay Trucks and Associates, there is no cost or obligation for an initial consultation to speak to a workers’ compensation lawyer.
+Contact us today to find out how we may be able to help you.

 Sometimes an employer may offer you light-duty work, either in lieu of paying you disability benefits or as a means to ease you back into work sooner.
 Regardless of the reason, this offer must meet certain requirements under the law, including: